Aditya-A-garwal/Arduino-TFT-LCD-3-5-Touch-Calibration/README.md

 The program has been written using PlatformIO, and has been tested on the [Arduino UNO R3](https://docs.arduino.cc/hardware/uno-rev3/), [Arduino UNO R4 Minima](https://docs.arduino.cc/hardware/uno-r4-minima/) & [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/).

 > [!TIP]
-> A detailed tutorial on how to use this repository is available at https://dumblebots.com/2024/05/17/using-3-5-tft-lcd-display-with-ili9486-arduino-part-2-touch-calibration/.
+> A detailed tutorial on how to use this repository **with video demonstration** is available at https://dumblebots.com/2024/05/17/using-3-5-tft-lcd-display-with-ili9486-arduino-part-2-touch-calibration/.
 The tutorial includes a comprehensive explanation of the code as well as the calibration process itself.

 ## Building/Uploading With PlatformIO